Geometric All-Way Boolean Tensor Decomposition: Experimental Results on Synthetic Datasets

 \section{Experimental Results on Synthetic Datasets}

-We simulated 4 scenarios each for tensor orders $k=2,3,4,5$ that corresponds to BMF, BTD, 4-order HBTD and 5-order HBTD: (1) low density tensor without error, (2) low density tensor with error, (3) high density tensor without error and (4) high density tensor with error.
-Detailed experiment setup is listed in APPENDIX.
-We compared GETF with MP on BMF and LOM on BTD settings, which according to recent reviews, are the best performing algorithms for BMF and BTD problems respectively.
-The evaluation focus on two metrics, time consumption and reconstruction error \cite{rukat2017bayesian,ravanbakhsh2016boolean}.
-For 4-order and 5-order HBTD, we conducted GETF only as there is no competing algorithm.
+We generated synthetic tensors with \(k=2,3,4,5\) that correspond to the BMF, BTD, 4-order HBTD and 5-order HBTD problems, and for each order \(k\), 4 scenarios are further created: (1) low density tensor without error, (2) low density tensor with error, (3) high density tensor without error and (4) high density tensor with error.
+Under each scenario, we fixed the number of true patterns as 5 and set the convergence criteria as 1) 10 patterns have been identified, 2) the cost function stopped decreasing with newly identified patterns.
+Detailed experiment setup is listed in APPENDIX section 4.
+We compared GETF with MP on BMF and LOM on BTD settings, which represent best performance for BMF and BTD problems respectively \cite{rukat2018probabilistic,ravanbakhsh2016boolean}.
+The evaluation focuses on two metrics, time consumption and reconstruction error \cite{rukat2017bayesian,ravanbakhsh2016boolean}.
+For 4-order and 5-order HBTD, we only conducted GETF as other methods cannot handle or fail to converge in analyzing such high order tensors.